miikanissi/miikanissi.com/content/posts/how-to-setup-nvim-lsp-for-code-analysis-autocompletion-and-linting.md

 ## Installing LSP Servers

-In order to install the LSP servers used by the nvim LSP client we use a helpful plugin called [nvim-lsp-installer](https://github.com/williamboman/nvim-lsp-installer).
+In order to install the LSP servers used by the nvim LSP client, we use a helpful plugin called [nvim-lsp-installer](https://github.com/williamboman/nvim-lsp-installer).
 It is not necessary to use this plugin as each LSP server can be installed manually, but I like to use this plugin for convenience.